EMDR-Informed Trauma Therapy In Adelaide

 Addressing Phobias and Chronic Pain

-Furthermore, EMDR has been utilised effectively to treat specific phobias, where intense irrational fears are processed like traumatic memories, reducing the phobic response.
-Chronic pain sufferers also benefit from EMDR, as the technique can help process the emotional reaction to pain, which is often rooted in traumatic events, thus potentially reducing the perceived intensity of the pain.
+Furthermore, EMDR has been utilised effectively to treat specific phobias, where intense irrational fears are processed in a way that may reduce the emotional distress associated with the phobic response.
+Some individuals experiencing chronic pain may also benefit from EMDR therapy, particularly where traumatic experiences contribute to emotional distress associated with pain.
+EMDR therapy may help process the emotional impact of pain, potentially reducing the perceived intensity and distress associated with chronic pain.

 EDMR THERapy